This page explains what we are doing to meet our duty to treat our staff and communities equally.

 - Gender pay gap report 2018 (pdf / 285 KB)

 - Gender pay gap report 2017 (pdf / 727 KB)

 Understanding our communities

 To meet our responsibilities we need to understand more about our communities.
 We have produced a high-level summary equality profile (pdf / 321 KB) which gives a picture of our population.
 This will be updated when the Census 2021 information is available in summer 2022.
 This, and other more detailed demographic information, is taken into account when planning services and assessing the likely impact of any change to service.

 Our Data North Yorkshire site provides access to statistics for North Yorkshire.
 You can access this system free of charge.

 We do detailed research to help us plan the right services for our communities.
-An example of this is the joint strategic needs assessment which we do with partners.
-This work helps us identify the health and wellbeing needs of people in North Yorkshire so that we can plan to address these needs.
+An example of this is the joint strategic needs assessment which provide a collective voice for people to inform our strategy and service development and that of other statutory bodies.

 We plan services to make sure they meet the needs of people with protected characteristics effectively, within the money available.